 If you have a driveway made from concrete or asphalt, regular cleaning can save you money in the long run by preventing costly repairs and extending the life of your pavement.
 That means less money spent on fixing cracks or replacing damaged portions, plus more money in your pocket.

-Types of surfaces on a driveway
+Types of surfaces on a driveway for effective driveway cleaning

 Before cleaning or finding out if it needs cleaning you should know the type of driveway you have and how to deal with it.
 There are two main types of surfaces on a driveway – concrete and asphalt, though we’ll also discuss a few others.
 Each type of surface has its advantages and disadvantages.
 Here’s a look at the pros and cons of each: